 Most businesses only realize they’ve been noncompliant when they’re assessed a penalty for the mistake.
 It’s in your best interests to avoid these mistakes in the first place.

-You can look for these four early warning signs of noncompliance.
+You can look for these four early warning signs of non-compliance.

 1. Employees Are Unaware of Policies